 Booking photo for John J. Sharkey (Courtesy: Cache County Jail)

-Sharkey appeared in 1st District Court in Randolph for a pretrial conference Tuesday morning.
+Sharkey appeared in 1st District Court in Randolph for an evidentiary hearing Tuesday morning.
 He was previously charged with aggravated kidnapping and aggravated sexual assault, both first-degree felonies; aggravated assault and obstructing justice, both second-degree felonies; along with six other felonies and misdemeanors.

-Sharkey was arrested early on the morning of Jan.
-26. Rich County sheriff’s deputies had been called to a Garden City home around 6:30 a.m. after the alleged victim walked naked to a nearby business, reporting Sharkey had assaulted her and locked her out of the residence.
+Early on the morning of January 26, Rich County sheriff’s deputies were called to a Garden City home after the alleged victim walked naked to a nearby business, reporting Sharkey had assaulted her and locked her out of the residence.
 The woman was treated for multiple injuries, including frostbite, and transferred to a Logan area hospital.

-The alleged victim described how her boyfriend, Sharkey, held her captive for several hours while threatening to kill her and attempting to rape her.
+The alleged victim told deputies her boyfriend, Sharkey, held her captive for several hours while threatening to kill her and attempting to rape her.
 He also reportedly strangled her unconscious, and dumped liquid into her nose in a manner similar with waterboarding.

-The woman also claimed how Sharkey broke eggs on her head and face, along with other humiliating acts.
+The woman also described how Sharkey broke eggs on her head and face, along with other acts of humiliation.
 He allegedly videoed portions of the abuse with his cellphone and threatened to show it to other people.

 Individuals arrested and charged in complaints are presumed innocent unless or until proven guilty beyond a reasonable doubt in court.